 6.1.6.
-Migratory birds and their habitat6
+Migratory birds and their habitat8

-the various ecosystems found in the project area likely to be affected based on existing information;

-- migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds, species at risk (e.g. olive-sided flycatcher) and other land birds); - year-round migratory bird use of the area (e.g., winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources;
+- the various ecosystems found in the project area likely to be affected based on existing information; Existing information should be supported with field inventory, as required. - migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds); - year-round migratory bird use of the area (e.g., winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources;

-6 Surveys should be designed with reference to the Canadian Wildlife Service's guidance such as Technical Report No. 508, A Framework for the Scientific Assessment of Potential Project Impacts on Birds (Hanson et al. 2009).
+8 Surveys should be designed with reference to the Canadian Wildlife Service's guidance such as Technical Report No. 508, A Framework for the Scientific Assessment of Potential Project Impacts on Birds (Hanson et al. 2009).
 Appendix 3 of the Framework provides examples of project types and recommended techniques for assessing impacts on migratory birds.